hettlage/salt-data-quality-site/README.md

 This is for adding a plot to an already existing page.
 If a page is needed, see [adding a data quality page](https://github.com/saltastro/salt-data-quality-site#adding-a-data-quality-page) or contact Christian.
 For log in details, contact Christian.

 1. Log into the development machine as user deploy.
+For testing you'll need an X11 connection, so use the `-X` flag with `ssh`.
 2. Move into the directory for the page you want to add a plot to

     ```cd saltstatsdev.cape.saao.ac.za/app/main/pages/instrument/rss```